 One way to protect your b2b website design project is to hide the source code from website visitors.
 This precaution is especially important if you have proprietary elements.
 Your web developer can discuss all the ramifications because you might have to trade speed for secrecy.
 You can also lock the images and text so they can’t be copied to the clipboard or downloaded.

 What If You Want to Copy Someone Else’s Web Design?

 There is nothing wrong with looking for inspiration on other websites.
-You can point out elements to your web designer and even incorporate them into your design.
+You can point out elements to your website designer and even incorporate them into your design.
 You just don’t want to copy the elements themselves or the code.
 For example, if you like the look of a scrolling banner, you can have a scrolling banner.
 Just make sure it doesn’t scroll the same images, and your web designer uses their own code to create the element and doesn’t copy the code from the website you found.

 You would also want to gather your ‘inspiration’ from a number of sites and not just one.